The Wedge, Minneapolis

-Lowry Hill East, also known as the Wedge because of its wedge-like shape, is a neighborhood in southwest Minneapolis, Minnesota, United States, part of the Calhoun Isles community.
+The Wedge, officially Lowry Hill East, is a neighborhood in southwest Minneapolis, Minnesota, United States, part of the Bde Maka Ska-Isles community.
 It is bounded on the east by Lyndale Avenue, on the west by Hennepin Avenue and on the south by Lake Street.
 Lyndale and Hennepin intersect on the northern side at Interstate 94.
-This creates a neighborhood roughly triangular in shape.
+This creates a neighborhood in a roughly triangular shape.

-Lowry Hill East developed in the 1880s along a horse-drawn streetcar line built by Thomas Lowry.
+The Wedge developed in the 1880s along a horse-drawn streetcar line built by Thomas Lowry.
 The interior of the neighborhood is residential, with large early 20th century homes and multi-unit apartment buildings, while the border streets are lined with bars, restaurants, grocery stores, coffeeshops, and other small businesses.
 Most housing is renter-occupied.